jkitajima/http-api-design/README.md

 ### The ID Pair is a Location

-Now that uniqueness of object is a pair consisting of both entity and id values, these two values together defines a location inside the API.
+Now that the uniqueness of object is a pair consisting of both entity and id values, these two values together defines a location inside the API.

 `GET /dogs/1`
 ```json